 #22 London, England

 I’m a little biased with this one as it’s my home city.
 London is a vibrant city, bursting with energy and diversity.
-It may not have the best weather in Europe (far from it), but the list of things to do and places to see is almost endless.
+It may not have the best weather in Europe (far from it), but the list of things to do in London is almost endless.

 #23 Lofoten, Norway